jtara1/dictation/README.md

 Search for and open `Dictation` desktop application.
 This opens a terminal running hotkeys.py which can help you monitor the logs.

-Most linux desktop environments should have support for this.
-I've created an entry for this executable as a .desktop config.

 ### Direct Usage

-I haven't tested this much and don't support it, but it should work with some effort.

 Everything is layered so you can choose your entrypoint.